 Those are just two examples, but you need to take the time to determine where your customers spend their time if you want your marketing to be effective.

-How to Use Your Logo to Attract New Customers
+How to Use Your Logo For The Beauty Industry to Attract New Customers

 The benefit of having a striking and memorable logo is that you can use it to attract new customers in an instant.
 A logo that conveys your brand and personality immediately is one that customers will respond to.